H Gaur ClassesH Gaur ClassesH Gaur Classes

 Physical Chemistry:

-1. Basic principles of quantum mechanics: Postulates; operator algebra; exactlysolvable systems: particle-in-a-box, harmonic oscillator and the hydrogen atom, including shapes of atomic orbitals; orbital and spin angular momenta; tunneling.
+1. Basic principles of quantum mechanics: Postulates; operator algebra; exactlysolvable systems: particle-in-a-box, harmonic oscillator and the hydrogen atom,

 2. Approximate methods of quantum mechanics: Variational principle; perturbation theory up to second order in energy; applications.